Women of the Water is about rediscovering, and bringing up to the surface, the gifts of the wild, watery Feminine spirit.

 She is guided by an insatiable curiosity, and as such, is trained to support others as an end-of-life doula, coach, youth facilitator, yoga teacher, river guide, and master community gardener.
 She also holds BA, BENVD, and MURP degrees from Colorado universities.

-Lisa currently holds space in Denver, Colorado with her husband, daughter and dog.
+Lisa currently holds space in Denver, Colorado with her husband and daughter.
 Together they are plotting their great escape from city life to the undulating curves and meandering flow of life along the riverbank.